Ilya Kurkin

 How it worked end-to-end

-1. User logs in to the Omni Avatar web app, connects a wallet, unlocks modular avatar parts based on supported collectibles (Pudgy Penguins, etc.).
+1. User logs in to the Omni Avatar web app and unlocks modular avatar parts tied to supported community IP partnerships.

 2. User customizes their avatar; configuration saved as a neutral JSON identity profile.